alexaderramos/hedera-node-php/README.md

 ## Backend Node.js (Express)
 For running the backend, you need to have Node.js installed.
 You can download it from [here](https://nodejs.org/en/download/).

+Postman collection for the backend API can be found [here](https://www.postman.com/alexander15go/hereda-bacend).

 ### Installation
 After installing Node.js, you need to install the dependencies.
 Run the following command in the root directory of the project:
 ```